MavineRakiro/MavineRakiro/README.md

 []

 ### Hi there 👋
-MavineRakiro

 ## My name is Mavine Rakiro and I am not a martian.
 Survival is my skill.
 Reading is my escape.
 Coding is my art.
-🔭 I’m currently working on becoming a better developer than I was yesterday 🌱 I’m currently learning anything and everything machine learning 👯 I’m looking to collaborate on machine learning projects 📫 How to reach me: mavinesam@gmail.com
+- 🔭 I’m currently working on becoming a better developer than I was yesterday
+- 🌱 I’m currently learning anything and everything machine learning
+- 👯 I’m looking to collaborate on machine learning projects
+- 📫 How to reach me: mavinesam@gmail.com

+- ⚡ Fun fact: ...
+MEMENTO MORI